All Episodes

 So interesting.

-I mean, do you think they did this intentionally, or this is just the way it ended up because of the starting point of the Constitution and that they didn't have black people in there?
+I mean, do you think they did this intentionally or this is just the way it ended up because of the starting point of the constitution and that they didn't have black people in there.

-Mr. Miller returns, and it's just him, and he would be the one with this face painted with two machine guns, just running into Washington, D.C., just mowing down everybody.
+Well, I think if mister Miller were to come back into the today's world, I think there should be a cartoon mister Miller returns and it's just him and he would be the one with this face painted with two machine guns just running into Washington, DC just mowing down everybody like grenades and shit.

-He'd blow up the buildings.
+He'd blow up the buildings, literally.

-He'd be so fucking pissed.
+Literally, he'd be so fucking pissed.

 He was not intending for any of this shit to go like this at all.